Javier111228/dotfiles/README.md

 # Dotfiles

-At context, remote pairing is an important part of our workflow.
+At Context, remote pairing is an important part of our workflow.
 Using a common tools and configs enables a smoother remote pairing process.

 ## Tools